ludovitkapusta/react-easy-notifications/README.md

 Sets title of the notification.
 You can use your own style by using `.notification-header` class.
 #### `content` | string
 Sets content, or the body of the notification.
 You can use your own style by using `.notification-content` class and `notication-column-center` container class.
-#### `contentLeft` | string
-Sets content, or the body of the notification.
-You can use your own style by using `notication-column-center` container class.
-#### `contentRight` | string
-Sets content, or the body of the notification.
-You can use your own style by using `notication-column-center` container class.
 #### `duration` | number
 Sets how long will notification be shown to the user.
 If duration is not set, notification will live until page is refreshed or `<NotificationsContainer />` is unmounted.
 #### `beforeCreate` | function